Academic and legal responses to the Gaza genocide: Legal assessments

-According to Nimer Sultany, Mia Swart, and Shmuel Lederman, there is a growing consensus among legal and international law scholars that Israel's actions constitute genocide.

-A month into the Gaza war, in November 2023, three American genocide scholars, Victoria Sanford, a professor of anthropology at Lehman College and Barry Trachtenberg, a professor of history at Wake Forest University, and John Cox, an associated professor of history at University of North Carolina, submitted evidence to the Defense for Children International – Palestine et al v.
+A month into the Gaza war, in November 2023, three American genocide scholars—Victoria Sanford, a professor of anthropology at Lehman College; Barry Trachtenberg, a professor of history at Wake Forest University; and John Cox, an associated professor of history at University of North Carolina—submitted evidence to the Defense for Children International – Palestine et al v.
 Biden et al legal case, detailing similarities between statements Israeli government officials and ministers made and those made during the genocides in Guatemala, Rwanda, Bosnia, Darfur, northern Iraq, and Myanmar.
 The court dismissed the case on 31 January 2024, ruling that while "it is plausible that Israel's conduct amounts to genocide", US foreign policy was a political question, over which courts lacked jurisdiction.

 In November 2023, the scholar David Crane argued that Netanyahu had not expressly stated an intent to destroy Palestinians, and that it could therefore not be considered a genocide.
 In December 2023, Luis Moreno Ocampo, former chief prosecutor of the International Criminal Court, told Al Jazeera that the siege of Gaza was a form of genocide due to Israel's imposing conditions that would lead to the deaths of Palestinians.
 That same month, Kai Ambos, a professor and judge at the Kosovo Special Tribunal, warned that statements by politicians, while potentially beneficial for proving intent, could not necessarily be applied in evaluating military decisions.

+The board of directors of the Columbia Law Review took down its entire website hours after its editorial staff published Toward Nakba as a Legal Concept by Rabea Eghbariah.
+The website was reinstated after a 20-5 majority of staff editors voted to strike.

+Legal scholar Rabea Eghbariah has contextualized the Gaza genocide within the ongoing Nakba and argued that "the denial of the genocide in Gaza is rooted in the denial of the Nakba."
+Legal scholar Noura Erakat has also emphasised the continuity of the Gaza genocide within broader dynamics through the lens of international law.

 On 3 January 2024, a number of prominent Israelis, represented by the human-rights lawyer Michael Sfard, sent Israel's attorney general and state prosecutor an open letter detailing examples of "the discourse of annihilation, expulsion and revenge".
 The signatories said that the Israeli judiciary was ignoring incitement to genocide in Gaza.
-On 12 January 2024, Christian Walter, a professor at LMU, said the extent of harm to both civilians and infrastructure were inconclusive, and that attempts to evacuate civilians were an indication against genocidal intent.
+On 12 January 2024, Christian Walter, a professor at LMU Munich, said the extent of harm to both civilians and infrastructure were inconclusive, and that attempts to evacuate civilians were an indication against genocidal intent.